krisswiss/sui_generis/README.md

 8. [**Disclaimer**](#disclaimer)

 ## UX
+### Project Goals
+The aim of the project is to create a ecommerce website where users can view, sort and choose different products in the gallery, get through the checkout process with their shopping bag and make a card payment through Stripe.
+The user can also create a personal profile where the can see all their historic order details.
+### Site Owner Goals
+To create a premium brand offering unique, handmade hampers that users can build from available products.
 ### User Stories
 - As a **shopper** I want to:
   - access website from any device